whatupfoo/gcal-toggl/README.md

 ![Replace_token](https://github.com/rwnfoo/gcal-toggl/blob/master/images/Screen%20Shot%202019-08-26%20at%209.04.54%20PM.png)

-Make sure you don't remove the quotations and don't forget to save the file.
+Replace `API_TOKEN` with your Toggl token and save file.

 ## Step 4: Run script.

-Navigate to the working working directory where the script and `configurations.json` live.
+Navigate to the working working directory in your terminal where the script and `configurations.json` live.

 ```
 cd working_directory
 ```

-Run script.
+Run script with the following:

 ```
 python toggl_gcal_GH.py